Francis-Bui/agrclx-lcmr-webserver/README.md

 ### [src/plugins/globalState.js](src/plugins/globalState.js)
 - **Global state management** for profiles, schedules, and alerts.
-- Provides composable functions for CRUD operations and polling.
+- Provides composable functions for CRUD operations, logging, and polling.
 - Handles API calls to the backend and manages UI alerts.
 - All API interactions and state updates are centralized here for reactivity.